Dyalog/APLCourse/docs/Quirks.md

 ## Branch
 Despite long and widespread use in many programming languages, `:If :Else`-style control structures are a relatively recent introduction to some APLs.
 Early on, the only way to control the flow of execution in APL was to using the branching arrow `→`.

-!!!
-Warning
-	Do not using the branch arrow (except with `→0`) to jump out of or into `:Keyword`-type control structures.
-It is best not to combine these two methods in general.

 ```APL
    →ln             ⍝ Go to integer line number ln or label ln:
    →0              ⍝ Exit current function and resume calling line